 Deploy code to Cloud Run #

-Here you are asking the service to be called eventually-podcast when deploying to Cloud Run from the source code available in the current folder . and make it accessible without any authentication.
+gcloud run deploy eventually-podcast --source . --allow-unauthenticated --region=us-central1Here, you are asking the service to be named eventually-podcast when deploying to Cloud Run from the source code available in the current folder ., and making it accessible without any authentication.
 For this example, you chose us-central1 as the region, which can be changed depending on where you want to deploy the app.
-You can specify other parameters too like memory, cpu, and other.
-Read it in the official documentation of gcloud run deploy or ask Duet AI.
-When the command is executed from the nodejs-express-tutorial folder it will look like the below:
+You can specify other parameters too, like memory, CPU, and others.
+Read about them in the official documentation of gcloud run deploy or ask Duet AI.
+When the command is executed from the nodejs-express-tutorial folder, it will look like the below:

 It will take some minutes to build the image from the source using buildpacks and then deploy it to Google Cloud Run.
 You might need to authorize some permissions if you are doing so for the first time.
 Many things happen in the background to get this job done.
-Once done it will look as follows:
+Once done, it will look as follows:

 You will see a Cloud Run URL ending with .run.app where the app is running now.